 1 Lime, Ginger Beer (I like Bundaberg) about 1/2 glass depending on glass size – use your judgement, 1 shot/jigger Vodka, 1-2 clapped mint leaves, 1 mint leaf for garnish (optional), fresh sliced ginger for garnish (optional)

-My first step is to ‘clap’ a mint leaf or two between my palms to awaken flavor and aroma.
-I drop these leaves in the bottom of each glass.
+I begin by ‘clapping’ a mint leaf or two between my palms to awaken flavor and aroma.
+Drop these leaves in the bottom of each glass.
 If I’m hankering for additional ginger I’ll slice and crush a bit to place in the bottom of the glass with the mint before pouring the ginger beer.
 Next, I’ll squeeze in the juice from half the lime, splitting it between the two glasses.
-Next, a shot of vodka for each glass before gently adding ice and stirring.
-Garnish with the remaining 1/2 Lime, one quarter for each glass, a mint leaf, and sliced fresh ginger if you are so inclined.
+A shot of vodka for each glass before gently adding ice and stirring.
+Garnish with the remaining 1/2 Lime, one quarter for each glass, a mint leaf, and sliced or mashed fresh ginger if you are so inclined.